cdfmlr/pyflowchart/README.md

 - Write flowcharts in Python.
 - Translate Python source code into flowcharts.

 PyFlowchart produces flowcharts in the [flowchart.js](https://github.com/adrai/flowchart.js)  flowchart DSL, a widely used textual representation of flowcharts.
 You can convert these flowcharts to images using [flowchart.js.org](http://flowchart.js.org), [francoislaberge/diagrams](https://github.com/francoislaberge/diagrams/#flowchart), or some markdown editors.
+You can also output HTML files (.htm or .html) of your flowcharts which writes your flowchart DSL into an example html based on [flowchart.js example.html](https://github.com/adrai/flowchart.js/blob/bd8b6194b09bfa0ebcc17ba070921f3a99a2b596/example/index.html) This HTML file will allow you to adjust or tweak the diagrams.
+Download links will allow you to save of the currently rendered flowchart as a .SVG or .PNG image.

 ## Get PyFlowchart